speakeztech/mlir-tutorial/docs/tutorials/10-dialect-conversion.md

 3. Debugging is nearly impossible (which rewrite broke what?)
 4. You're fighting the infrastructure instead of using it

-This is the **type obstacle**—a coordination problem that requires special infrastructure.
+This is the **type obstacle**, a coordination problem that requires special infrastructure.

 ### What Makes Conversion Different From Rewriting